-Ray Dalio is one of the world’s most successful investor and hedge fund managers and one of the most influential people in the world.
-In his book “Principles” he lists the important principles one must follow to be successful in life and work.
+Ray Dalio is one of the world’s most successful investors and hedge fund managers and one of the most influential people in the world.
+His book “Principles” lists the important principles one must follow to succeed in life and work.

 – Taking advice from uninformed or partially informed people is worse than having no answer at all.

 If you find that you are not facing failure, you are not pushing your limits, and if you don’t push your limits constantly, you don’t maximize your potential.

 – You see, great is always better than terrible, but terrible is better than mediocre because there is at least some thrill.

 – Most people cannot grow and improve just because they let their egos stand in the way of learning.